Surface signatures of aquatic ecosystems

 Plumes and particles in stratification

 Plumes and particles in the marine environment can interact strongly with the ambient ocean stratification.
-I am interested in the trapping of oil droplets and oceanic particles in intrusion layers, as well as the surfacing of subglacial discharge (freshwater) plumes, and how this fundamental problem in fluid mechanics relates to dynamics observed in the field.
+We are interested in the trapping of oil droplets and oceanic particles in intrusion layers, as well as the surfacing of subglacial discharge (freshwater) plumes, and how this fundamental problem in fluid mechanics relates to dynamics observed in the field.

 Mandel, T.L., Zhou, D.Z., Waldrop, L., Theillard, M., Kleckner, D., and Khatri, S. (2020).
 Retention of rising droplets in density stratification.
 Physical Review Fluids 5: 124803 [pdf] [doi] [data]